Report: Russian 2016 troll campaign was well planned, made money

 The operation by the St. Petersburg-based Internet Research Agency amounted to "a vast, coordinated campaign that was incredibly successful at pushing out and amplifying its messages," according to Symantec, which conducted an in-depth analysts of nearly 4,000 Twitter accounts involved in what U.S. intelligence agencies assess was a Russian-government–sponsored propaganda operation designed in part to help Donald Trump get elected president.

 Some of the accounts were set up months in advance.
-And some of the trolls used their fake accounts to make money on the side, the researchers found, with one potentially generating nearly $1 million.
+And some of the trolls used their fake accounts to make money on the side, the researchers found.

 "While this propaganda campaign has often been referred to as the work of trolls, the release of the dataset makes it obvious that it was far more than that," Symantec researcher Gillian Cleary wrote in a blog post, calling it "a vast disinformation network."